lauraawiseman/QAP1-Java-S3/README.md

 - TestDate.java - Tests the Date class, ensuring correct formatting and updates.
 - TestTime.java - Tests the Time class, validating time-setting and retrieval methods.

+### Documents:
+- A word document that contains feedback questions and screenshots of the code output from each file.

 ## How to Run:

 1. Compile all files.